ihechukwudere/dirtracker/README.md

 ##### Should be able to read XML file that is up to 1GB
-	Considering the capability of the application to read XML files sized up to 1GB, I have used a simple approach in reading the XML file (SAX streaming APIs from Java XML).
-SAX is much faster and can use less memory than a tree-based processor like DOM.
+	Considering the capability of the application to read XML files sized up to 1GB, I have used a simple approach in reading the XML file (StAX streaming APIs from Java XML).
+StAX is much faster and can use less memory than a tree-based processor like DOM.

 ##### Reads configuration file (XML) only once after it is created.
+	The getElapsedTimeInMillisSinceFileCreation(), method in the Directory
+	class calculate the period of time since each file creation.
+Newly created files are determined by comparing the time since the file creation to the task time-interval.

 ##### Handled exceptions
 	All the possible exceptions that might be generated in the application is handled by the Java built-in exceptions handlers except for the exception that might be thrown when the ContentReader object is null.
 	This exception is handled with a custom exception (ContentReaderException).

+##### Integration and testing
+	To be able perform functional testing, few simple objects (Customer, Customers, Employees, and Employee objects) are marshalled to XML files and added to the confgured directory.
+The main application program reads these xml files periodically as they are added and displays their names and root entity tags in the console.
+To assert these properties an instance of a TimerTask is started in the DirTrackerApplicationTests class.
+The TimerTask instance lets an instance of the RepeatableDirectoryCheckTester class to marshal object instances to an XML file and periodically adds them in the configured directory.
+	The main application code is started to also periodically read these newly added xml files.
+An instance of RepeatableDirectoryCheckTester class is used to get the extracted data from the main application and then checks the equality of theses Objects to an explicitly created objects.